BertKoor/MetMavenKunJeAllesBouwen/markdown/content.md

 ## Step 0.
 Getting Ready - Locating the pom.xml
-* View the cloned git repository with Windows Explorer (ofcourse Mac users should use the Finder.app)
+* View the cloned git repository with Windows Explorer.<br/>
+  Ofcourse Mac users should use the Finder.app

-You should see the folders `Main` and `src` but not yet the `target` folder.
+You should see a `src` folder, but not yet the `target` folder.
-Also there should be the `pom.xml` which defines this as the root of a Maven project, and a `README.md` file which contains the GitHub project documentation page.
+Also there should be the `pom.xml` which defines this as the root of a Maven project, and a `README.md` file which contains the GitHub project documentation page plus the `LICENSE.md` text.

 Further on in this workshop we'll refer to this as the ** workspace** folder.<br/>
 You'll need this file browser later again, so please leave it open.